Schopenhauer's Ethics: Compassion

 action contemplated, can only relate to the agent himself; whence its performance, or non-performance is entirely egoistic, and without moral value.

-that his weal and woe must directly constitute my motive; just as, ordinarily, my own weal and woe form it.
-This narrows the limits of our problem, which may now be
+weal and woe must directly constitute my motive; just as, ordinarily, my own weal and woe form it.
+This narrows the limits of our problem, which may now be stated as

-stated as follows: how is it possible that another's weal and woe should influence my will directly, that is, exactly in the same way as otherwise my own moves it?
+follows: how is it possible that another's weal and woe should influence my will directly, that is, exactly in the same way as otherwise my own moves it?
+How can

-How can that which affects another for good or bad become my immediate motive, and actually sometimes assume such importance that it more or less supplants my own
+that which affects another for good or bad become my immediate motive, and actually sometimes assume such importance that it more or less supplants my own interests,

-interests, which are, as a rule, the single source of the incentives that appeal to me?
-Obviously, only because that other person becomes the ultimate object of my
+which are, as a rule, the single source of the incentives that appeal to me?
+Obviously, only because that other person becomes the ultimate object of my will,

 however, necessarily implies that I suffer with him, and feel his woe, exactly as in most cases I feel only mine, and therefore desire his weal as immediately as at